 Learn how to establish helicopter landing zones, prepare sling loads for Air Assault operations, and learn how to rappel from a helicopter at this two week course.

 Cadet Field Training is an 8-week program of instruction focused on Military Training, Physical training, and Moral, Ethical, and Professional development.
 Training is conducted at Camp Buckner, NY and the United States Military Academy at West Point, NY.
 During the training is a one week deployment to Fort Knox for mounted maneuver training.
 Cadet Field training provides cadets with an environment in which to develop leadership skills they will need to later fulfill their obligations as officers in the Army.
 Cadets will train on topics such as reflexive fire, weapons training, obstacle course, fire support, leadership development, land navigation, advanced land navigation, mounted maneuver training, engineer training, physical training, and close quarters combat.

 Cadet Troop Leader Training (CTLT)

 The Cadet Troop Leader Training (CTLT) provides Cadets the opportunity to experience leadership in Army Table of Organization and equipment (TO&E) units over a three to four week period.
 Cadets serve in lieutenant-level leadership positions in active-duty units.
 Platoon Leader positions have a 3-4 week duration depending on the hosting unit and location.
 Assignments include units that are located CONUS and OCONUS.
 Cadets are assigned a unit mentor, and are provided on-post lodging and meals via a Dining Facility.
-This program is exclusively designed for MS III Cadets before and after completion of the Leader Development and Assessment Course (LDAC).
+This program is exclusively designed for MS III Cadets before and after completion of the Cadet Leader Course (CLC).

 Drill Cadet Leadership Training (DCLT)